DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

       name: $DEFAULT_NETWORK
 ```

-In this compose port 80 and 443 are mapped for http and https.</br>
+* port 80 and 443 are mapped for http and https
-MY_DOMAIN variable is passed in to the container so that it can be used
+* MY_DOMAIN variable is passed in to the container so that it can be used
-in Caddyfile.</br>
+  in `Caddyfile`
-The `Caddyfile` is read-only bind-mounted from the docker host.</br>
+* the `Caddyfile` is read-only bind-mounted from the docker host
-Directories `config` and `data` are bind mounted so that their content persists.</br>
+* directories `data` and `config` are bind mounted so that their content persists
-The same network is joined as for all other containers.
+* the same network is joined as for all other containers

 ### - Create Caddyfile